 Photographing ducks of the Greater Toronto Area during winter freeze and tricky light conditions

-The sub-arctic has polar bears and walruses and Antarctica has penguins and leopard seals.
+The arctic and sub-arctic have polar bears and walruses and Antarctica has penguins and leopard seals.
 Lots of photographers visit these two regions for wildlife and landscape photography.
-Admittedly, I have no desire to be near either of those two places for photography.
+Admittedly, I have no desire to be near either of those two places.
 I have a perfect excuse not to.
 I enjoy winter photography in Ontario, because we get to see many beautiful ducks that breed in the subarctic region and fly down to us for wintering.

 A flock of redheads, greater scaups, and mallards over partially frozen Lake Ontario